-Statement 5(B) under rule 89(2)(g) & Declaration under rule 89(2)(g)

-Self-declaration under rule 89(2)(1) if amount claimed does not exceed two lakh rupees, certification under rule 89(2)(m) otherwise Undertaking in relation to sections 16(2)(c) and section 42(2)

-Ack by the jurisdictional Tax officer of the AA holder or EPCG Authorization holder that the said deemed export supplies have been received by the said AA or EPCG Authorization holder, or a copy of the tax invoice under which such supplies have been made by the supplier, duly signed by the recipient EOU that said deemed export supplies have been received by it.

-An undertaking by the recipient of deemed export supplies that no input tax credit on such supplies has been availed of by him and An undertaking by the recipient of deemed export supplies that he shall not claim the refund in respect of such supplies and the supplier may claim the refund.
+Statement 5(B) under rule 89(2)(g) & Declaration under rule 89(2)(g) Self-declaration unde amount claimed does lakh rupees, certificat 89(2)(m) otherwise not exceed two Undertaking in relation to sections 16(2)(c) and section 42(2) Ack by the jurisdictional Tax officer of the Authorization holder that the said deem have been received by the said AA or El holder, or a copy of the tax invoice under supplies have been made by the supplier recipient EOU that said deemed export received by it. ed export supplies PCG Authorization er which such er, duly signed by the that no input tax cre by him and An unde export supplies that the recipient of deemed export supplies edit on such supplies has been availed of ertaking by the recipient of deemed the shall not claim the refund in respect the supplier may claim the refund.